When you visit Quora – the number one site for asking questions online – you often see frequently asked questions about parkour.

 Also when you take you take a closer look at your daily life you can add strength, flexibility and agility training throughout the day.
 I

-Over the weeks, months and years you will develop into a strong person!
+Over the weeks, months and years you will develop into a strong person individual!

 You will also inadvertently lose weight, especially when you start running or transition to a healthy vegan diet like I did.